robfatland/costnotify/instructions/README.md

 * DLT will reply when logging is enabled

-Billing files are periodically updated (time scale hours) and closed at the end of each month.
+Billing files are periodically updated (daily) and closed at the end of each month.
 That is: Each billing file corresponds to one month of AWS charges.
 These are the files that are parsed by the `costnotify` lambda function.
+Once these files are appearing in bucket `copydbr-<ID>` you can continue.

 ## Create a Role for the Lambda function in advance